hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 variable = expression;
 ```

 #### Overlapping task blocks

+Multiple tasks assigned to the same PE run in order of appearance in the code.
+This implies that at the end of each task,
+we implicitly wait for all completions to be triggered before starting the next task.

 Not every PE must lie in a task block.

-Multiple tasks assigned to the same PE run in order of appearance in the code.

 #### Streaming Data with `send`